Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

     d)  Other documents related to master\'s degree enrollment and training are stored and preserved for at least 05 years from the date of graduation;
-    d) Documents that have expired must be destroyed according to current state regulations.
+    đ) Documents that have expired must be destroyed according to current state regulations.

 ## Chapter VI: DUTIES AND RIGHTS OF LECTURERS AND STUDENTS